 When they returned, it was like an undersea cave,

 blanched by the ocean.

-the configuration of a surface and the relations among its man-made and natural features
+the configuration of a surface and its features

 Dried algae stuck to the walls and the sand formed a strange

 toasted corn, pennies, and an aromatic cigar for Saint Lazarus, protector of

 paralytics; coconut and bitter kola for Obatala, King of the White Cloth; roasted yams, palm wine, and a small sack of salt for Oggun, patron of metals.

 state in which the conditions of life are extremely bad